Bootstrapping Heisenberg Magnets and their Cubic Instability: The tiptop algorithm

-If there are two candidate empty cells, we choose the cell adjacent to the first feasible point given to \texttt{tiptop}.
-So when driving \texttt{tiptop}, we always list the feasible points in the same order.
+If there are multiple candidates, we choose the cell adjacent to the first allowed point given to \texttt{tiptop}.
+So when driving \texttt{tiptop}, we always list the allowed points in the same order.
+If there are multiple candidates for a single point, then we select a new cell in the order

+We only check diagonals, so points get laid out in a checkerboard pattern as in figure \ref{tiptop:amr}.

-The new point is not placed at the center of the new cell, but rather simply offset from the existing feasible point.
-So if the feasible point is in a corner of a cell, the new point will be in the same corner of the empty cell.
+The new point is not placed at the center of the new cell, but rather simply offset from the existing allowed point.
+So if the allowed point is in a corner of a cell, the new point will be in the same corner of the empty cell.

+In practice, the implementation does not explicitly create the mesh at all levels.
+Rather, the points are stored in a tree.
+A node in the tree can have up to $2^{N}$ leaves, but leaves are only created if there is a point in that leaf.
+Adding a point to the tree adds it at all levels, so that it is easy to determine if a cell is occupied at any level.

-The observed behavior of this algorithm is that it quickly finds a rough estimate for the boundary between feasible and unfeasible, but can spend a lot of effort finding the exact boundaries.
-In-progress points are treated as infeasible, so too many in-progress points will lead to extra work.
+The observed behavior of this algorithm is that it quickly finds a rough estimate for the boundary between allowed and disallowed, but can spend a lot of effort finding the exact boundaries.
+In-progress points are treated as disallowed, so too many in-progress points will lead to extra work.
 In practice, we have up to 16 points in-progress at any one time.